 Salford is part of Greater Manchester, a thriving region in the North West.
-The university's main campus is close to the centre of Manchester.
-Salford and Manchester are diverse cities full of history, culture and sport, and have a large student population.
+The university's main campus is 2km from Manchester city centre.
+Salford and Manchester are diverse cities full of history, culture and sport, with a large student population.

 Nightlife and culture

-- The Warehouse Project attracts clubbers and DJs from all over the world.
+- The Warehouse Project attracts clubbers and DJs from across the world.
 Manchester Arena is a top concert venue for international megastars.

 - The bars and clubs of the Northern Quarter host bands and DJs with a niche following.
 Many a comedy act has cut their teeth in the Frog and Bucket on Oldham Street.

 - Salford Quays, where the university’s MediaCityUK campus is based, has many popular bars and restaurants including the Alchemist, the Botanist and Wagamama.

 - Salford and Manchester boast excellent art galleries, museums and theatres.
 These include the Lowry theatre and art gallery; and HOME, a film, art and theatre venue.

 - Watch Premier League powerhouses Manchester United and Manchester City, or see international and country cricket fixtures at Emirates Old Trafford.

 How is this affected by coronavirus?Flexible start dates are available in specific circumstances.
 A COVID refund policy for 2021 entrants has yet to be decided. *These provisions may change.